wwt/docker-foundations/docker-commands/5_part_v-docker-quick-hits.md

-Test HTTP connectivity to each of the front-end web servers and observe the ***Hello World*** response
+Test HTTP connectivity to each of the front-end web servers and observe the ***Hello World*** response:

 ```bash
 curl http://localhost:5001